awinogrodzki/loform/README.md

 ---

 Form can use different validation strategies.
-Validation Strategies are used to tell the form how to update `errors` for a single input, on form mount, input change and input blur events.
+Validation Strategies are used to tell the form how to update `errors` that you receive as a parameter in render function, on form mount, input change and input blur events.

 You can see an example of different validation strategies for a registration form on [Storybook](https://awinogrodzki.github.io/loform/)